TinaArens/SQL/README.md

 ### Key Questions:
 ● Which movies contributed the most/least to revenue gain?
 ● What was the average rental duration for all videos?
-● Which countries are Rockbuster customers based i n?
+● Which countries are Rockbuster customers based in?
-● Where are customers with a high l ifetime value based?
+● Where are customers with a high lifetime value based?
 ● Do sales figures vary between geographic regions?

-## Overview of the whole module
+### Overview of the whole module

 #### Exercise 1: Introduction to Relational Databases
 ● Explain the difference between relational databases and non-relational databases